Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Life is ten percent what you experience and ninety percent how you respond to it."
+> "Anyone who dreams of an uncommon life eventually discovers there is no choice but to seek an uncommon approach to living it."
-> — **Unknown**
+> — **Gary Keller**

 ---